220328-uta-sh-net-ext/training-code/3-Services/Notes.md

 * Describes what action the client wants the server to perform on a given resource
     * What is a resource?
 Anything the server is providing counts as a resource
 * Common Verb
-    * Get - Used to retrieve data from the server
+    * Get - Used to retrieve resource from the server
-    * Post - Used to submit data to the server
+    * Post - Used to submit resource to the server
-    * Put - Used to update/replace data on the server
+    * Put - Used to update/replace resource on the server
+    * Delete - used to remove a resource from the server

 ## HTTP status code
 * Gives the result of the HTTP request
     * 1XX - informational
     * 2XX - Success
     * 3XX - Redirection
     * 4XX - Client error
     * 5XX - Server error

 # [ASP.NET](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio)
 * Another framework included in our .NET 6 that specializes in creating web application in either C# or VB